Surfboard Tails Rails and Noses

 3. 80/20 rail is when the apex is even closer to the bottom of the board.
 This type of rail is generally found on surfboard shapes that incorporate a hard edge – hard rail when getting closer to the tail.
 These are made for easy maneuvering and rail to rail surfing as well as performance through turns.

-Different foils help your rail bit into the wave for better performance.
+Different foils help your rail bite into the wave for better performance.

 These are just some general types of rails and there are plenty of variations for each board and throughout the length of the rail of the board depending on the intentions of the shaper.
 The shaper also has to consider the overall length of the rail line in the water as well.

 With a longer, straighter rail line you are going to get more speed in a stright line, whereas when you have a curved rail, you will increase maneuverability.

 It is finding the happy balance of all these factors that makes shaping the rail one of the most crucial elements in the shaping process.

 Finally, rounding out the end of the article, and the board, is the tail of your surfboard.

 As with everything else, the exact size, shape and volume of the tail is essentially endless.
 But let's look at some of the basic fundamentals shapers will follow in most tails.

-Different tail shapes from top down: DHD Surfboards the Joyride, the Twin Fin and the Pocket Knife.
+Different tail shapes from DHD Surfboards, from top down: the Joyride, the Twin Fin and the Pocket Knife.